emb-riscv/specs-markdown/device-control-block.md

 The pending bit for interrupt N is stored in bit (N mod 32) of word (N/32).
 When 1 is written, the corresponding `pending` status bit is set.

+TODO: The key mechanism has sychronization problems in case multiple harts access it simultaneously.
+Search for alternate solutions.

 TODO: check if it is cheaper to use a single register with a value representing the number of the interrupt to pend, same as ARM STIR (Software Triggered Interrupt Register).